albeno-degra/custom_shader/README.md

 - Lightweight and GPU-accelerated.

 Perfect for experimenting with Flutter’s shader API and understanding how to blend rendering logic with UI.

+## Golden shine shader
+The Golden shine shader is in .gitignore, so you need to add your own implementation.
+Good luck!